 - The answer includes references to the sources used.

-- The search can be continued with ready-made, often more elaborating questions.
+- The search can be continued with ready-made, often more elaborating questions, or you can ask your own follow-up questions.

 The data entered into the program is not stored in the system, but can be used to enhance the program.
 Therefore, data security is worth remembering in this program as well.